Connect with others who understand.

 What Are the Symptoms of Leukemia?

-Symptoms of leukemia can vary by your age and type of leukemia.
-Some of the most common symptoms of leukemia across all types are:
+Symptoms of leukemia can vary by age and type of leukemia.
+In addition to those effects listed above, some most common symptoms across all types of leukemia include:

 • Fatigue